Dr Michael Gattas MB BS (Hons) FRACP

 Friendly and professional staff

-The reception staff at Brisbane Genetics are Therese and Bree.
+The reception staff at Brisbane Genetics are Therese and Robyn.
 They can provide you with advice about your appointment, costs, parking, or any other information.
 If you are unsure if an appointment will be worthwhile or necessary, please do call and speak to our informative staff.
 We will do our best to provide advice on your individual circumstances.
 The benefit of the consultation is often subjective.
 We aim to make the appointment personally beneficial to you and your family, starting from the moment your enquiry call is answered.